Training and Development

-The group selection recruitment/assessment centre design guide also contains some useful information for training and assessment design, especially the need to establish a clear specification (development/assessment criteria) before beginning to design training concepts, content, delivery and methods of assessment, incidentally illustrated by this outline process diagram:
+The group selection recruitment/assessment centre design guide also contains some useful information for training and assessment design, especially the need to establish a clear specification (development/assessment criteria) before beginning to design training concepts, content, delivery and methods of assessment, incidentally illustrated by this outline process.

-Here is a relatively simple overview of typical reference models, processes and tools found in the effective planning and delivery of organizational training.
+Here is a relatively simple overview of typical reference models, processes and tools found in the effective planning and delivery of organisational training.